wangarimwangi376/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo hello, world prints hello, world followed by a new line in standard output
+File 0-hello_world is a script that prints “Hello, World”, followed by a new line to the standard output